kostia-official/feathers-amqp-events/README.md

       exchange: 'my-app'       // all events will be published to this exchange
       retryOptions: { max_tries: 100, interval: 500 } // bluebird-retry options for reconnect
     },
-    original: true             // publish object before update or not }));
+    original: true ,            // publish object before update or not
+    // the following are optional.
+No need to set them if you want to publish all of your services to RabbitMQ
+    services: ['allow-this-service'],  // optional.
+To only allow specific services to be published to RabbitMQ
+    ignoreServices: ['ignore-this-service']  // optional.
+To stop specific services from being published to RabbitMQ }));

 module.exports = app;